omerwe/MALAX/README.md

 The format of the files can be seen in the example directory.
 It is the same format as used by [MACAU](http://www.xzlab.org/software.html).

-For questions and comments, please contact Omer Weissbrod at oweissbrod[at]hsph.harvard.edu